Same-day or next-day? Transparent time-dependent shipment pricing for e-fulfillment

 For ease of reference, Table~\ref{tab:parameters} lists the notation introduced above, as well as the notation introduced in the remainder of this section.

-\subsubsection{\um{Shipment policy}}
+\subsubsection{Shipment policy.}

-Two shipment options are potentially available to customers: (1) Express shipment and (2) regular shipment.
-In particular, consider a customer arriving at time $t$, and let $k=\lfloor t/T\rfloor$.
-Then, the two service options correspond to (1) order dispatch at the next deadline after $t$, i.e., at time $(k+1)T$, and (2) order dispatch at the second deadline after $t$, i.e., at time $(k+2)T$.
+The shipment policy specifies the shipment options offered to customers and the fees charged for these shipment options.
+There are potentially two shipment options available to customers: \emph{express shipment} and \emph{regular shipment}.
+More specifically, consider a customer arriving at time $t$ in operating cycle $l=\lfloor t/T\rfloor$.
+Then, express shipment corresponds to an order dispatch at the next deadline after $t$, i.e., at time $(l+1)T$, while regular shipment coincides with an order dispatch at the second deadline after $t$, i.e., at time $(l+2)T$.